Updated: Aug 6, 2021

 It is unrealistic to think you can achieve your team goals alone.
 After all, it is called a team for a reason.
 It takes everyone working together to achieve a team goal.
 Thinking as swimmer, we are usually competitive with ourselves and others.
-It's not wrong to be competitive, don't get me wrong.
+It's not bad to be competitive, don't get me wrong.
 Although, what should change is the way we include our staff by competitively going after our team goals together.
 That means sharing the spotlight and working collectively.

 If you are reading this as an assistant coach, understand we hear you and know your frustrations.
 Especially those Age Group coaches out there.
 Without you, no team would be successful.
 Everything starts with you and unfortunately most of the head club coaches or college coaches get the credit for your time, energy, and effort with swimmers they inherited from many years with you.